 Shaping leaders in service to the global good, the James T. Laney School of Graduate Studies at Emory University prepares a diverse, inclusive student body for success through scholarship, research, teaching, and programming.

-As society faces constant and escalating challenges, the Laney Graduate School leads the charge in training future leaders across more than 40 disciplines including the humanities; social, biomedical, and natural sciences; public health; nursing; and business.
+As society faces constant and escalating challenges, the Laney Graduate School leads the charge in training future leaders across more than 40 disciplines, including the humanities; social, biomedical, and natural sciences; public health; nursing; and business.
 Students work with faculty researchers and scholars to uncover solutions to complex problems and improve the human condition.
-They enter the professional world armed with deep knowledge and experience in their fields and a desire to be leaders in change for academia, business, health care, industry, and government.
+They enter the professional world equipped with deep knowledge and experience in their fields and a desire to be leaders in academia, business, health care, industry, and government.